-- The Korean Language Program (KLP) is looking for volunteer Korean students for its "K-Language Buddies (한국어 도우미)" Program at UW-Madison.
-Volunteer students will be paired with the current Korean language students for language exchange as well as sharing incultural experiences each other.
-If you are interested, please contact Prof. BJ Lim at email@example.com.
+- The Korean Language Program (KLP) is looking for volunteer Korean students for its "K-Language Buddy (한국어 도우미) Program" at UW-Madison.
+Volunteer students will be paired with the current Korean langauge students at the KLP for language exchange.
+If you are interested in joing this program, contact Prof. Byung-jin Lim (email@example.com) for further information.

 - The Korean Language Table meets every Monday (4-5pm, 206 Ingraham) for Spring 2016.
 The table is open to anyone who is interested in learning Korean language and culture.
 Depending on your Korean proficiency (beginning, intermediate or advanced), you will practice your Korean with the KLP TAs and Korean volunteer students/adults at the table.
 Here are the detailed meeting information: As of April 25, the Korean Language Table was done for the semester.
 Thanks so much for your participation this semester!

 (2) March 7, 14, 28 (No table on March 21 due to the Spring Break)

 The KLP is currently offering FOUR years of Korean language instruction from beginning to advanced levels:

 - First Year: EA105 Elementary Korean 1 & EA106 Elementary Korean 2

 - Second Year: EA345 Third Semester Korean & EA346 Fourth Semester Korean